 Momentum Equation

-On geological time scales, Earth's mantle and lithosphere behave like a fluid that moves and deforms in response to forces.
-In general, three major force types influence fluid motion: inertial, surface, and body (volumetric) forces.
-A commonly used expression to describe such motion is:
+On geological time scales, Earth's mantle and lithosphere behave as a highly viscous fluid that moves and deforms in response to applied forces.
+In general, three major types of forces influence fluid motion: inertial, surface, and body (volumetric) forces.
+A commonly used expression describing fluid motion is given by:

 \[\begin{equation} \rho \frac{D v_i}{Dt} = \frac{\partial{\sigma_{ij}}}{\partial{x_j}} + \rho g_i, \end{equation}\]

-The Cauchy stress tensor is commonly decomposed as:
+The Cauchy stress tensor is commonly decomposed into an isotropic pressure contribution and a deviatoric stress component:

-Substituting into the momentum equation and expanding the material derivative yields the Navier–Stokes equation in Eulerian form:
+Substituting this decomposition into the momentum equation and expanding the material derivative yields the Navier–Stokes equation in Eulerian form:

 \[\begin{equation} \rho \left(\frac{\partial{v_{i}}}{\partial{t}} + v_{j}\frac{\partial{v_{i}}}{\partial{x_{j}}}\right) = -\frac{\partial{P}}{\partial{x_{i}}} + \frac{\partial{\tau_{ij}}}{\partial{x_j}} + \rho g_{i}, \end{equation}\]